Harry Lester Stancil

 Ralph and Ethel got a call about the tragedy and also read about it in the San Francisco Chronicle and San Mateo Times.

-The summer of 1936 Laura sent 10 year old Joe to stay with Ralph and Ethel Stancil.
-Laura kept the three young girls; Bettie, Eleanor Joyce and Harriet with her.
+The summer of 1936, Laura sent 10-year-old Joe to stay with Ralph and Ethel Stancil.
+Laura kept the three young girls, Bettie, Eleanor Joyce, and Harriet, with her.
 Lester was sent to Arizona to stay with Harry's brother Herbert.

 Ralph met Joe's train in Dos Rios, eight miles away from the ranch.
-Ralph took the old two seater car to pick him up.
+Ralph took the old two-seater car to pick him up.
 The trip took two hours each way because of the mountainous terrain.

 Joe enjoyed living on the ranch.
-Joe often went with the cowboys, riding a gentle horse.
+He often went with the cowboys, riding a gentle horse.
 He learned to saddle up and was well on his way to becoming a cowboy.
 Claude Rose was one of the cowboys.

 They often told him tall tales.
-One day Joe told Ethel that they drove in a cow and she had 15 calves!
+One day, Joe told Ethel that they drove in a cow and she had 15 calves!

 Domesticated blackberries grew up the side of the barn.
 Joe picked them for Ethel.